Development of Nonpoint Source Permits for Federal Lands Managed by the United States Forest Service and Bureau of Land Management

 During 2018 and 2019, staff conducted field visits with USFS and BLM representatives to evaluate best management practices (BMPs) used to protect water quality.
 The evaluations were conducted to view projects and on-going land management activities with the goal of better understanding the various BMPs, monitoring programs, and management processes undertaken by each agency.
 How the federal agencies develop, implement, monitor, and maintain BMPs, and how management is adapted is a critical piece of permit development.

-Both the USFS and the BLM have voluntarily compiled new or supplementary BMP guidance for implementation on federal lands in California as a result of this process.
-These BMPs are expected to be implemented beginning in 2021.
+The BLM voluntarily compiled new BMP guidance for implementation on federal lands in California as a result of this process.

 Permit Development Timeline